Fran García (footballer, born 1999): Rayo Vallecano

 On 1 September 2020, García was loaned to Segunda División club Rayo Vallecano for the 2020–21 campaign.
-He made his professional debut thirteen days later, starting in a 1–0 away win against RCD Mallorca.
+He made his professional debut thirteen days later, starting in a 1–0 away win against Mallorca.
 He immediately became a starter for Andoni Iraola's side, but suffered a knee injury in November; initially expected to miss the remainder of the campaign, he returned to play after 20 days.

 On 13 July 2021, after helping in Rayo's promotion to La Liga, García joined the club permanently on a four-year contract.
 He made his debut in the category on 15 August, starting in a 3–0 away loss to Sevilla.
 In the 2022–23 season, his notable performance has attracted the attention of many clubs, including his childhood club, Real Madrid.

 Return to Real Madrid

 On 9 June 2023, Real Madrid announced the re-signing of García until June 2027, after triggering the buy-back clause for a fee of €5m.
 On 12 August 2023, he made his first appearance after the return, playing the full 90 minutes in a 2–0 away win over Athletic Bilbao in the league.
 On 17 September, García delivered two assists in a La Liga fixture against Real Sociedad, contributing to a 2–1 triumph for Real Madrid.
 For his standout performance, he was named the man of the match.
 On 20 September, García made his UEFA Champions League debut in a group stage match, coming on as a substitute for Nacho against Union Berlin.
 On 11 May 2024, he scored his first league goal at the club in a 4–0 away win over Granada.
 On 5 July 2025, García scored the second goal for Real Madrid in a 3–2 victory over Borussia Dortmund in the FIFA Club World Cup quarter-finals, securing their advancement to the semi-finals.